-Answer: Having your horse's shoes taken off, the hoof trimmed and the shoes then reapplied is called resetting or re-shoeing.
-Plan to have the farrier reset your horse’s shoes approximately every six weeks..
 Keeping shoes on your horse’s hooves requires a bit more maintenance and attention than keeping your horse barefoot.
-Leaving shoes on can make your horse more prone to problems like under run heels, cracks, thrush under the shoe, contracted heels and long toes.
-Much of this is because the hoof is not wearing like it would if the horse was walking bare foot on any surface that would file it down naturally.
-The shoes should be shaped to the horse’s feet for a custom fit If there pads used with the shoes, these too can hide problems underneath like thrush and seedy toe.
+Leaving shoes on can make your horse more prone to problems like underrun heels, cracks, thrush under the shoe, contracted heels, and long toes.
+Much of this is because the hoof is not wearing like it would if the horse was walking barefoot on any surface that would file it down naturally.
+The shoes should be shaped to the horse’s feet for a custom fit.
+If pads are used with the shoes, these too can hide problems underneath like thrush and seedy toe.

-- The show has become excessively thin or worn unevenly.
+- the shoe has become excessively thin or worn unevenly

 - the shoe seems twisted on the foot

 While all of these signs mean it's time for a reset, it really isn't a good idea to wait until you have seen one of these signs.
 Most of these are signs the shoes have been on too long, although nails can loosen and shoes can twist or wear prematurely.

 Six weeks is a general guideline for good hoof health.
 This is also about the time a horse that is barefoot will have to be trimmed.
 Some horses may need to be reset sooner, and some longer.
 Don’t leave shoes on for months.
 This can damage the hoof, and overgrown hooves can lead to soft tissue damage like strained tendons and ligaments.